Best Cloud Storage Services: Personal & Business Storage Providers in 2024

 The difference between the two is that the ultimate goal of online backup is disaster recovery, while cloud storage is generally best suited to quick file access and collaboration.
 We generally like to think of cloud storage as a productivity tool here at Cloudwards.net, although many people use such solutions for things like streaming music, watching videos and sharing photos, too.

-Online backup safeguards hard drives better than cloud storage thanks to backup schedulers, better data recovery options and a few other things that you can read up on in our guide to best online backup.
+Online backup safeguards hard drives better than cloud storage thanks to backup schedulers, better data recovery options which can be done in a few simple steps.
+You can get a preview of the steps in our guide on how to backup photos on Mac, for example.

 Aside from storage, there are two features generally common to cloud storage: file sharing and file syncing.
 On top of that, a handful of cloud storage tools have integrated apps like word processors and task managers that help facilitate productivity.